alex420999/CMLS-Project/README.md

 ### a. 🖥️ Graphical User Interface (GUI)

 #### 🎹 Oscillators & Ensemble
 Each voice consists of three slightly detuned copies of the selected waveform, creating a richer texture when the ensemble feature is enabled.
+A real-time waveform display shows the output of each individual oscillator.
 🧩 **Parameters**
 - **wave1, wave2, wave3**: Waveform selection (integer 0–6; sine, parabolic, triangle, blip, formant, saw, pulse)
 - **ens1, ens2, ens3**: Optional ensemble depth (0.10–1.0; set to 0 to disable)